This was my first shot at freedom from my abusive mother, that is since I ran away from home at 20 months old.

 I was a strong athlete, just another place for me to vent my frustrations, and I had a lot of them.
 I found myself in a dysfunctional family and then a mindless society, both using fear tactics to control their victims.

-So far, I discovered that I was really good at fighting bullies, excelled in sports, had great support and guidance from my Spirit Guide Angels, and knew who I was.
+So far, I discovered that I was really good at fighting bullies, excelled in sports, had great support and guidance from my Spirit Guides and Angels, and knew who I was.

 Living in a neighborhood dominated by African American kids was a perfect fit for me.

 They could handle the truth, fought the bullies, were athletes, and felt like I did.
 Those kids became my friends of choice.
 By the way, knowing yourself lets you be who you are and although that’s a benefit, there were also consequences.
 It was 1958, and because of my choices, I was scorned by most of the non-African American kids, the teachers, and especially my mom who was also a bigot.
 They all called me stupid, saying, I didn’t get it.
 They were right, I didn’t get it, thank god I didn’t get it.
 They had already set themselves up for a lifetime of having to unlearn all the wrong things later on.